-Evangel has announced the recipients of the 2013 Founders Scholarships, the highest academic scholarships that the University awards.
-Joel Manzi and Jeremy Sparks will each receive a full-tuition scholarship.
+Evangel has announced the recipients of the 2014 Founders Scholarships, the highest academic scholarships that the University awards.
+Kellie Dennis and Emily Nelson will each receive a full-tuition scholarship.
 Ten additional students will receive a half-tuition scholarship.
-Read more.

 Evangel invites students with a minimum grade point average of 3.8 (on a 4.0 scale) and an ACT composite score of 30 or above, or an SAT Critical Reading and Math score of 1330 or above, to apply for the prestigious Founders Scholarship.
 Competition for these scholarships is fierce, so be sure to read the requirements and standards below.

 - January 12, 2014 – acceptance to Evangel University on or before this date

 - January 12, 2014 – complete online Founders Scholarship application on or before this date

 - January 12, 2014 – academic reference letters mailed to Evangel University, postmarked no later than this date